All Episodes

 He points out that other countries are dealing with Russia, but India can't.

-For a person who otherwise is a friend of the United States and an expert, an expert on this made clear, I think this is the journal, made clear what their thinking is.
+That is a double standard and everything you can think of for a person who otherwise is a friend of the United States and an expert, an expert on this made clear, I think this is the journal, made clear.

-He says the view is that this is not going to affect the overall relationship, and we don't have to count out because we need them and they need us to deal with China.
+He says the view is that this is not going to affect the overall relationship and we don't have to count out because we need them and they need us to deal with China.

 Now, I don't know how we resolve that, but let me tell you what the president has said and in part what he's doing.

-He originally said he placed a 25% tariff on Indian imports to the U.S. all Indian imports, in addition to whatever tariffs already exist.
+He originally said he placed a 25% tariff on Indian imports to the U.S., all Indian imports in addition to whatever tariffs already exist.

 Now he says he is considering because of their continuing to do it substantially higher.

-Now, America has always sort of allowed India to have this relationship with Russia.
+Now America has always sort of allowed India to have this relationship with Russia.

 Remember, way back in the Cold War, India was really a straight out ally of the Soviet Union and the communists.